neuronets/nobrainer-zoo/.github/ISSUE_TEMPLATE/request-to-add-a-model.md

 Name of the model you are suggesting to be added?

 **Model's URL**
-Please add the Github page or the paper link
+Please add the Github page or the paper link for the model.

 **Why do you think this model should be added?**
-Please describe your reason and points, such as applications to neuroimaging.
+Please describe your reason and points such as applications to neuroimaging.

 **Do you like to help us to add this model?**
-Please let us know if you need to contribute to adding it.
+Please let us know if you like to contribute to adding it.